suncoast-devs/handbook/lessons/cs-api-build/reading/02-part3.md

+---
-# Full Database + API GameNight application
+title: Full Database + API GameNight application
+---

 In this section we will expand on our previous code to build a complete Database + API application.
 Quite a lot of the previous code will be used here since managing a `List<>` is very similar to managing a `DbSet` from EF Core thanks to LINQ.

 If you have not yet followed the LESSON ON SQL, LESSON ON SQL JOINS, and the LESSON ON EF CORE we suggest you study that lesson

 For this application we are going to use a new template.
 This template should have been added to your environment in LESSON ON COMPUTER SETUP.

 ## Generating an app with API and database support